NLnetLabs/rpki-doc/source/routinator/manual-page.rst

       A boolean specifying whether strict validation should be employed.
 If missing, strict validation will not be used.

+stale
+      A string specifying the policy for dealing with stale objects.

+      reject
+             Consider all stale objects invalid rendering all material published by the CA issuing the stale object to be invalid including all material of any child CA.

+      warn
+             Consider stale objects to be valid but print a warning to the log.

+      accept
+             Quietly consider stale objects valid.

+allow-dubious-hosts
+      A boolean value that, if present and true, disables Routinator's filtering of dubious host names in rsync and HTTPS URIs from RPKI data.

 disable-rsync
       A boolean value that, if present and true, turns off the use of rsync.